Best drawing apps for iPad and Apple Pencil in 2023 so far

 (Image credit: Apple)

 The app provides many brush styles and color options so you can sketch out ideas or basic artwork.
-Although, if you want a more dedicated drawing app, you'll need something more in-depth and versatile such as others listed below.
+However, if you want a more dedicated drawing app, you'll need something more in-depth and versatile such as others listed below.

-Bring your ideas to life and collaborate with Freeform, upload any kind of file and seamlessly access your work across multiple devices.
+Bring your ideas to life and collaborate with Freeform, upload any kind of file, and seamlessly access your work across multiple devices.

 Linea Sketch